How and when can I visit the college and the campus?

 How do I register for courses?

 Registration Resources.
-You should be able to register for courses through MyUW starting June 18 for autumn quarter.
-You should consult with your faculty advisor before registering for courses.
+Registration Resources.
+Once you confirm your intent to enroll and document your immunizations, you will be able to register for courses through MyUW starting June24, 2019.
+You should consult with your program director or faculty advisor before registering for course.
 (NOTE: Danforth, L4L, IAL, MIL, School Psychology, & Islandwood students must register through UW Educational Outreach – contact your program administrator for details.)

 When will I start classes?
 Are there other dates/deadlines I should know?

 Academic Calendar.
-Autumn quarter begins on Wednesday, September 26, 2018.
-If you were admitted for Summer quarter, check the Time Schedule (above) for the specific dates of your course(s).
+Autumn quarter begins on Wednesday, September 25, 2019.
+If you were admitted for summer quarter, check the Time Schedule (above) for the specific dates of your course(s).
 For a complete list of academic dates and deadlines, visit:

 College of Education Orientation.
-The College of Education organizes a half-day Orientation and evening reception every year, typically on the weekday before Autumn quarter begins.
-We will email you about our Orientation in June or July, or watch our website for additional information.
+The College of Education organizes a half-day Orientation and evening reception every year, typically on the weekday before autumn quarter begins.
+You will receive notification about the Orientation in June or July, or watch our website for additional information.

 Tuition Payments.
-For state-supported College of Education programs, tuition is due on the 3rd Friday of each quarter (July 6, for Summer quarter 2018; October 12 for Autumn quarter 2018).
+For state-supported College of Education programs, tuition is due on the 3rd Friday of each quarter (July 5, for summer quarter 2019; October 11 for autumn quarter 2019).
 For fee-based programs (Danforth, L4L, IAL, MIL, School Psychology, & Islandwood), tuition is due at the time of registration.